 Section 6.
 That a public emergency exists requiring that this Ordinance be passed finally on the date of its introduction as requested in writing by the Mayor; therefore, this Ordinance shall be passed finally on that day and shall take effect immediately upon its passage and approval by the Mayor.

-PASSED AND ADOPTED this 5th day of April , 2023.
+PASSED AND ADOPTED this day of , 2023.

+APPROVED this day of , 2023.

 Mayor of the City of Houston

 Prepared by Legal Dept.